blumenthaler/Bar-Talk/notes.md

 //

-Voting:
-- added basic upvote functionality
-- need to change it so:
-    - users can vote either up OR down
-    - users can only have one vote per recipe
-    - users can change their vote on any recipe (from up to down, etc.)

-//

 - Do my models make sense?
 Yes
 - Do I need to refactor my create/update actions in Recipes Controller?
 (I think so, it is messy)
     - create custom setters in cocktail/spirit models (when passing args from recipe_params into setters, find_or_create_by(arg), that way you can use Recipe.create(recipe_params))